Zrnik/Enum/readme.md

 `\Zrny\Base\Enum::isValidName(string $Name[, bool $caseSensitive = true]) : bool`

-Check if constant with this name exists constant exists within all constants.
+Checks if the name is present in the Enum.
+Case sensitivity modified by second argument.

 `\Zrny\Base\Enum::isValidValue(string $Value) : bool`

-Checks if constant with this value exists within all constants.
+Checks if the value is present in the Enum.

 ------

 `\Zrny\Base\Enum::toArray([$caseSensitive = true]) : array`

-Returns an associative array with all constants.
+Returns an associative array with all the constants.

 `\Zrny\Base\Enum::getNames([$caseSensitive = true]) : array`

-Returns list with all names defined in enum.
+Returns a list with all names defined in an enum.

 `\Zrny\Base\Enum::getValues() : array`

-Returns list with all values defined in enum.
+Returns an array with all the values defined in an enum.

 ------